digitalhumanists/corpus-services/README.md

 Additional documentation on the Corpus services can be found in the doc folder:

 * [How to use](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/How_to_use.md)
 * [List of corpus functions](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/List_of_corpus_functions.md)
 * [How to add a new function](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/How-to_add_a_new_function.md)
 * [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md)

+You can also find some sample scripts (batch and shell) to use for calls to the corpus services jar and some further utilities [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/utilities).

 ### Prerequisites